CarInsurance.com Insights

 Does engine size affect insurance costs for sports cars?

-Engine size does factor into an insurer’s calculations when setting premiums, as vehicles with higher horsepower accelerate faster, and drivers could be more likely to engage in risky driving behavior.
+Engine size does factor into an insurer’s premium calculations, as vehicles with higher horsepower accelerate faster and drivers may be more likely to engage in risky driving behavior.

 Is insurance cheaper for automatic or manual sports cars?